-Regardless of which soundbar you choose, it’ll be a major improvement over the internal speakers of just about any modern TV.
+Regardless of which soundbar you choose, it’ll be a major improvement over the internal speakers of just about any television.
 Still, there are decisions to be made, and the first one is extra important: Should you get a soundbar with a subwoofer, or without one?

 Subwoofers are speaker drivers dedicated to the reproduction of low-frequency audio — think rumbling bass, exploding bombs, the whump-whump of a helicopter’s blades.
 A soundbar with a subwoofer will add punch and rumble to TV shows and movies, creating a fuller sound and more effectively projecting audio throughout the room.
 If you plan on watching lots of action movies or movies with epic music, you’ll likely want a subwoofer.

 For the most part, you’ll need just one cable to connect a soundbar with your TV.
-Some soundbars rely on optical cables, which work fine, but HDMI is preferable: The HDMI interface supports more audio formats than does optical, which effectively means you’ll get higher quality sound that’s more immersive with HDMI.
+Some soundbars rely on optical cables, which work fine.
+Still, HDMI is preferred.
+The HDMI interface supports more audio formats than the optical, which effectively means you’ll get higher quality sound that’s more immersive with HDMI.

 Channels and Dolby Atmos

-Often, a soundbar will come with a wireless subwoofer and, in some cases, even wireless satellite speakers.
+Often, a soundbar system will come with a wireless subwoofer or separate subwoofer and, in some cases, even wireless satellite speakers.
 These don’t need to connect physically with the soundbar itself, but they’ll need a power source, so you’ll have to position them near wall outlets (or get creative).

-If there’s a third number — i.e. 5.1.4 — that means the soundbar supports Dolby Atmos surround sound.
-The final number itself refers to the number of dedicated drivers that fire upwards at the ceiling, bouncing sound down to create an enveloping effect.
-Some surround speakers are actually built to be mounted in the ceiling, though not in a soundbar setup.
-Atmos is currently the most popular surround sound technology, capable of processing 128 distinct objects in a given scene.
+If there’s a third number — i.e., 5.1.4 — that means the soundbar supports discrete Dolby Atmos surround sound and/or DTS:X. The final number refers to the number of dedicated drivers that fire upwards at the ceiling, bouncing sound down to create an enveloping effect.
+Early Dolby Atmos models were reasonably effective at simulating dedicated height-channel speakers, but the newest Atmos soundbars are incredible.
+Atmos is the most popular surround sound technology, capable of processing 128 distinct objects in a given scene.

 IR sensors and placement

-If you do decide on a soundbase, consider its measurements to make sure the TV will either fit on the surface of the soundbase, or that the soundbase will slide under the TV and fit comfortably between its legs.
+If you do decide on a soundbase, consider its measurements to make sure the TV will either fit on the surface of the soundbase or that the soundbase will slide under the television and fit comfortably between its legs.